 Do you love children's and teen literature?
 Join our Adult Book Club for children's and young adult literature enthusiasts and delve into the beautiful world of Children's books.
 This is the perfect gift for adults that love to read!

 Our Classic Adult Book Gift subscription is suitable for all ages.
 Your recipient will receive one beautifully gift -wrapped Classic Children's or Teen Book every month.
 Our children's literature experts hand-pick a classic from children's and YA literature for the recipient each month.
 The first book delivery also includes a bookmark and your message.
 At the checkout you can let us know about your recipients interests and preferences.
 UK Delivery is FREE!
-Book parcels are sent out on the first Monday of every month.
+Book parcels are sent out on the first working day of every month.

 Note: The displayed books and gift-wrap are only examples.

 You can write us about the recipient's interests and hobbies in the 'TELL US ABOUT THE RECIPIENT' section at checkout (bottom of the page).
 You can also add your personal message!